 - Unhealthy lifestyle (e.g., lack of sleep, alcohol, lack of exercise)

-Social pressure not to appear "weak" often prevents men from openly dealing with their fears, which in turn increases the risk of the condition becoming chronic.
+Societal pressure not to appear "weak" often also prevents men from openly dealing with their fears, which in turn increases the risk of chronification.

 How is an anxiety disorder diagnosed?

-The diagnosis is usually made through a detailed medical history interview with a doctor or psychotherapist , supplemented by standardized questionnaires such as:
+Diagnosis usually occurs through a detailed anamnesis interview with a doctor or psychotherapist, supplemented by standardized questionnaires such as:

 - GAD-7 (for generalized anxiety)

 Since anxiety disorders can also cause physical symptoms, an organic cause is often ruled out first.
-The following tests can be helpful in this process:
+The following tests may be useful:

 - Hormone status (testosterone, free testosterone, cortisol, DHEA)

-- Cardiac diagnostics (e.g. ECG in case of rapid heartbeat)
+- Cardiac diagnostics (e.g., ECG for rapid heartbeat)

 - Gastrointestinal diagnostics for somatic complaints